 - 7 Tips to Find Leading Indicators in Aviation SMS

 Leading indicators are given in the forms of metrics, such as:

 - Rates; and

-Leading indicators are usually a composite of two highly correlated pieces of safety data.
+As we'll see shortly, leading indicators are usually a composite of two highly correlated pieces of safety data.

 How to Create Leading Indicators

 To create leading indicators, your company should have a significant number of different safety data.
 While this is not a requirement for all aviation leading indicators, it is a requirement for most.

 Here is a list of 40 leading indicators to get you started:

 A good place to start with leading indicators is to adopt (as in the list above) a few leading indicators early on in your SMS implementation.
 This practice allows safety management teams an opportunity to plan on data requirements, such as: